School Vaccination Program: for parents and carers

 If your child has a physical or intellectual disability, or both, please read the School vaccination for students with physical and/or intellectual disabilities fact sheet for more information.

-You can show your child this Easy read: I will get vaccines at school, to help explain to them what will happen and what to expect when they get their vaccination at school.
+To help you and your child plan for vaccination day at school you can show your child this social story Easy read: I will get vaccines at school, to help explain to them what will happen and what to expect when they get their vaccination at school.

 If your child is enrolled in an Intensive English Centre (IEC)